rspec/preview/README.md

-# preview
+# rspec.github.io preview repo

-PR Previews for rspec.github.io
+This repo is for out bild on rspec.github.io to push pr-previews too.